 The International Ocean Discovery Program (IODP)

 IODP is an international marine research collaboration that explores Earth's history and dynamics using ocean-going research platforms to recover data recorded in seafloor sediments and rocks and to monitor subseafloor environments.
 IODP depends on facilities funded by three platform providers with financial contributions from five additional partner agencies.
-Next proposal submission deadline: October 1, 2018.
+Proposal deadlines are April 1 and October 1.

 National Center of Ecological Analysis and Synthesis (NCEAS)